Skip to content

 For more detailed information on telemetry, see the telemetry documentation.

-You can add dev traces to your own code for more detailed instrumentation.
-This is useful for debugging and understanding the flow of execution.
+You can add traces to your own code for more detailed instrumentation.

+Adding traces helps you debug and understand the flow of execution.
 Use the runInDevTraceSpan function to wrap any section of code in a trace span.

 Here is a basic example: